shazChaudhry/docker-elastic/README.md

 * Login at `http://[KIBANA_HOST]` which should show Management tab
   * username = `elastic`
   * password = `changeme`
-* On the Kibana Management tab, configure an index pattern
+* On the Kibana Management tab, configure an index pattern _(if not already done automatically)_
   * Index name or pattern = `filebeat-*`
   * Time-field name = `@timestamp`
 * Click on Kibana Discover tab to view containers' console logs _(including Jenkins)_ under filebeat-* index.
 Here is a screenshot showing Jenkins container logs: